 Zinc-deficiency is widespread in the rice-growing tracts of northern India.
-The use of Znenriched prilled urea formulations assures better quality control than with Zn sulphate $(ZnSO_4)$, which is being sold to farmers in India but has quality issues.
-In this study, we found ZnSO4 to be a better source to enrich prilled urea than Zn oxide (ZnO).
-For aromatic rice production, 1.0% Zn-enriched urea (ZnSO4) was most effective in realising higher grain yield and economic return.
+The use of Zn-enriched prilled urea formulations assures better quality control than with Zn sulfate $(ZnSO_4)$, which is being sold to farmers in India, but has quality issues.
+In this study, we found $ZnSO_4$ to be a better source to enrich prilled urea than Zn oxide (ZnO).
+For aromatic rice production, 1.0% Zn-enriched urea $(ZnSO_4)$ was most effective in realizing higher grain yield and economic return.

-n India, rice is the most important food crop, occupying 44 million (M) ha of land and producing 141 M t of grain annually.
+In India, rice is the most important food crop, occupying 44 million (M) ha of land and producing 141 million metric tons (M t) of grain annually.
 But the per hectare yield of rice (3.21 t/ha) for India, though increasing marginally, is still well below the world's average yield of 4.15 t/ha.
-Furthermore, the aromatic rice varieties occupy a prime position in national and international markets due to their excellent quality characters, viz., aroma, fineness, and kernel length for cooking.
+Furthermore, the aromatic rice varieties occupy a prime position in national and international markets due to their excellent quality characters, namely, aroma, fineness, and kernel length for cooking.

 The use of macronutrients and micronutrients is important to increase aromatic rice yields and improve the quality of grains.
 Besides N, P, K, and S, Zn has gained maximum attention of late.
 The apparent reason for this is the overwhelming dominance of Zn deficiency in Indian soils and crops compared to other nutrients (Rattan et al., 1997).
-Increasing cropping intensity and accompanying changes in the soil and fertiliser management practices have lowered the Zn status of soils and its availability, especially in the Indo-Gangetic plains of India where rice-wheat cropping system is being practiced on a large-scale (Prasad, 2005).
+Increasing cropping intensity and accompanying changes in the soil and fertilizer management practices have lowered the Zn status of soils and its availability, especially in the Indo-Gangetic plains of India where rice-wheat cropping system is being practiced on a large-scale (Prasad, 2005).

-The recommendation for Zn, which is generally marketed as Zn sulphate heptahydrate (ZnSO4•7H2O), varies from 10 to 25 kg/ha/season, depending upon the crop, environmental, and soil conditions.
+The recommendation for Zn, which is generally marketed as Zn sulfate heptahydrate (ZnSO4•7H2O), varies from 10 to 25 kg/ha/season, depending upon the crop, environmental, and soil conditions.
 One of the major issues that farmers in India are facing is the availability of good quality ZnSO4.
-Therefore, a good quality Zn-enriched urea (ZEU) manufactured by a fertiliser company would be ideal.
-Government of India's Fertiliser Control Order (FCO) has a provision for manufacturing and coating of 2.0% Zn onto urea.
-But very limited scientifically-valid data are available on the evaluation of Zn-coated urea in aromatic rice.
+Therefore, a good quality Zn-enriched urea (ZEU) manufactured by a fertilizer company would be ideal.
+Government of India's Fertilizer Control Order (FCO) has a provision for manufacturing and coating of 2.0% Zn onto urea.
+But very limited scientificallyvalid data are available on the evaluation of Zn-coated urea in aromatic rice.
 We conducted a field experiment at the Indian Agricultural Research Institute (IARI), New Delhi, during kharif (summer monsoon) seasons (July-October) of 2005 and 2006 to evaluate the effectiveness of Zn-enriched urea formulations on grain yield and quality of aromatic rice in a sandy clay loam soil.
-The experimental soil had low levels of available Zn (0.68 mg/kg).
-The critical level of DTPA extractable Zn for rice grown on alluvial soils in the rice-wheat belt of North India varies from 0.38 to 0.90 mg/kg soil (Takkar et al., 1997).
+The experimental soil had low levels of available Zn (0.68 ppm).
+The critical level of DTPA extractable Zn for rice grown on alluvial soils in the rice-wheat belt of North India varies from 0.38 to 0.90 ppm soil (Takkar et al., 1997).
 The soil contained 0.53% organic C, 0.05% total N, 14.5 kg/ha available P and 247 kg/ha available K at the start of the experiment.
 The initial soil pH was 8.2.
+New Delhi has a semi-arid and sub-tropical climate with hot and dry summers and cold winters.
+The mean annual rainfall is about 710 mm, most of which (about 84%) is received between July and September.

-Abbreviations and notes for this article: PU = prilled urea (common urea);Zn = zinc; ZEU = zinc-enriched urea; ZnO = zinc oxide; ZnSO4 = zinc sulphate; DAT = days after transplanting; HRR = Head rice recovery; N = nitrogen; P = phosphorus; K = potassium; S = sulphur; C = carbon; CD = Critical Difference, equivalent to Least significant Difference.
+Abbreviations and notes for this article: PU = prilled urea (common urea); Zn = zinc; ZEU = zinc-enriched urea; ZnO = zinc oxide; $ZnSO_4 =$ zinc sulfate; DAT = days after transplanting; HRR = Head rice recovery; N = nitrogen; P = phosphorus; K = potassium; S = sulfur; C = carbon; CD = Critical Difference, equivalent to Least Significant Difference; ppm = parts per million.